 A 40 hour work week (Monday through Friday) of personal time taken would be entered as shown below:

-Keeping in mind the policy for sick leave that the first 8 hours of a non-reoccurring illness must be reported as Personal (Vac), a week of sick leave taken would be entered as shown below:
+Keeping in mind the policy for sick leave states that the first 8 hours of a non-reoccurring illness must be reported as Personal (VAC), a week of sick leave taken would be entered as shown below:

 Non-consecutive time taken in a Monday through Friday week should be entered on separate lines.